"Data is the new oil but without engineering, it's just crude."

 🛠️ Skills Needed:

-• Programming: Python, SQL, Scala, Java
+• Programming: Python, SQL, Scala

 • Cloud Platforms: AWS, Azure, GCP